-Shed Roofing Materials Costs
+Step 6 – Shed Roofing Materials Costs

-Roof Rafters vs Trusses
+Step 7 – Roof Rafters vs Trusses

-Which is better, roof rafters or roof trusses?
-It depends on whose opinion you are listening to.
 Some old school framers prefer rafters, but new school framers like that trusses can be built in less time and are more cost and time effective; less time to build means fewer hours.

 What are rafters?
 Rafters support a roof deck and are a series of sloped beams extending from the hip or ridge to the wall plate (eave or downslope).
 Two rafters make up a couple.
 Rafters are prone to collapsing if there is horizontal movement; this is known as racking.

 What are trusses?
 Timber roof trusses are structural frames that provide support to a roof by bridging the space (known as the bay) above a room.
 Trusses provide longitudinal support because of the added beams used in the truss structural design.

 Step 8 – How to Build Shed Roof Trusses